 3 cups chicken broth, warmed on stove top or microwave

 1 cup roasted pumpkin puree, homemade or canned

 4 ounces prosciutto

 2 ounces Parmesan cheese

 sage leaves, optional

-1. Roast and puree fresh pumpkin or use canned pumpkin.
-I had some leftover from the Pumpkin Pecan Salad Recipe from another blog.
+1. Roast and puree fresh pumpkin or remove lid from canned pumpkin.
+I had some leftover pumpkin from the Pumpkin Pecan Salad Recipe from another blog.
 Dice onion and mince garlic.
 In a large Dutch oven over medium heat, add 2 tablespoons olive oil, onion and garlic.
 Saute for 4 minutes until onion is translucent.

 2. Add rice and continue to saute for 2 minutes.
 Spoon in 2 ladles of broth and continue to cook for about 4 minutes.
 When rice begins to absorb most of liquid, add another 2 ladles of broth.
 Continue to cook for 4 minutes.